doptime/q-milvus/README.md

 ```
 err:=FooContext.Insert(c context.Context, bar []*Bar)
 ```
-> here struct Bar and FooCollection should  shares some fields with same Name and Type. these fields will cast from Bar to FooCollection.
+> here struct Bar will cast （borrow from c++ cast ） into struct FooCollection.  structs  fields with same name and type will be copied, Other Bar fields will be neglected.

+> The casted FooCollection will insert into milvus Collection according to go Tag.

+> Id         int64      `schema:"in,out" primarykey:"true"`, means Id Field will insert to collection, and will returned in searchField.

 * search
 ```